Mabdillahi88/fitshare-api/README.md

 ## User Stories

 The back-end section of the FitShare project focuses on its administration side and covers the following user stories:

 - **Content Management:**
   As an admin, I want to be able to create, edit, and delete users, posts, comments, and likes, so that I can have control over the content of the application and remove any inappropriate content.

 - **Achievements Management:**
   As an admin, I want to monitor and manage user achievements, so that I can track user engagement and reward users for their activity on the platform.

+- **Notification Management:**
+  As an admin, I want to monitor and manage user notifications, so that I can track when users interact with content (e.g., likes, comments, follows) and ensure that users receive timely feedback on their posts.

+---

 #### User Model

-- The User model contains information about the user.
-It is part of the Django AllAuth library.
+- The User model contains information about the user and is part of the Django AllAuth library.
+- **Relationships:**
-- One-to-one relation with the Profile model owner field.
+  - One-to-one relation with the Profile model (via the `owner` field).
-- ForeignKey relation with the Follower model (owner and followed fields).
+  - ForeignKey relation with the Follower model (both `owner` and `followed` fields).
-- ForeignKey relation with the Post model owner field.
+  - ForeignKey relation with the Post model (`owner` field).
-- ForeignKey relation with the Comment model owner field.
+  - ForeignKey relation with the Comment model (`owner` field).
-- ForeignKey relation with the Like model owner field.
+  - ForeignKey relation with the Like model (`owner` field).

+---

 #### Profile Model

 - The Profile model contains the following fields: `owner`, `name`, `content`, `created_at`, `updated_at`, and `image`.
+- **Relationships:**
-- One-to-one relation between the `owner` field and the User model `id` field.
+  - One-to-one relation between the `owner` field and the User model's `id` field.
-- Default profile image is used if no image is uploaded.
+- A default profile image is used if no image is uploaded.

+---

 #### Post Model

 - The Post model contains the following fields: `owner`, `created_at`, `updated_at`, `title`, `content`, `image`, and `image_filter`.
+- **Relationships:**
-- ForeignKey relation with the Comment model `post` field.
+  - ForeignKey relation with the Comment model (`post` field).
-- ForeignKey relation with the Like model `post` field.
+  - ForeignKey relation with the Like model (`post` field).
 - Includes options for image filters like `Hudson`, `Earlybird`, `Nashville`, and more.

+---

 #### Follower Model

 - The Follower model contains the following fields: `owner`, `followed`, and `created_at`.
+- **Relationships:**
-- ForeignKey relation between the `owner` field and the User model `id` field.
+  - ForeignKey relation between the `owner` field and the User model's `id` field.
-- ForeignKey relation between the `followed` field and the User model `id` field.
+  - ForeignKey relation between the `followed` field and the User model's `id` field.
-- Unique constraint ensures a user cannot follow the same user multiple times.
+- A unique constraint ensures a user cannot follow the same user multiple times.

+---

 #### Comment Model

 - The Comment model contains the following fields: `owner`, `post`, `created_at`, `updated_at`, and `content`.
+- **Relationships:**
-- ForeignKey relation between the `owner` field and the User model `id` field.
+  - ForeignKey relation between the `owner` field and the User model's `id` field.
-- ForeignKey relation between the `post` field and the Post model `id` field.
+  - ForeignKey relation between the `post` field and the Post model's `id` field.

+---

 #### Like Model

 - The Like model contains the following fields: `owner`, `post`, and `created_at`.
+- **Relationships:**
-- ForeignKey relation between the `owner` field and the User model `id` field.
+  - ForeignKey relation between the `owner` field and the User model's `id` field.
-- ForeignKey relation between the `post` field and the Post model `id` field.
+  - ForeignKey relation between the `post` field and the Post model's `id` field.
-- Unique constraint ensures a user cannot like the same post multiple times.
+- A unique constraint ensures a user cannot like the same post multiple times.

+---

 #### Achievement Model